rangle/ngCourse2/handout/forms/control_grouping.md

 # Control Grouping

-In Angular 2, there are three basic built-in classes that help us to manage forms:
+In Angular, there are three basic built-in classes that help us to manage forms:

 - `Control` - A [Control](https://angular.io/docs/ts/latest/api/common/Control-class.html) is the most basic unit of a form, associated with individual fields of a form.
 Through a `Control` we can know the field's value, its state (whether it's valid or has been changed) and its errors.
 - `ControlGroup` - A [ControlGroup](https://angular.io/docs/ts/latest/api/common/ControlGroup-class.html) is a collection of `Control`s of fixed length.
 A `ControlGroup` is useful to define the validity of the group of controls as a whole, rather than validating each of them manually.